zjshi/Maast/README.md

 ## How to use

-### Type SNPs from a set of whole genome assemblies and sequencing reads from beginning to end in one single command line
+### Type common SNPs from a set of whole genome assemblies and sequencing reads from beginning to end in one single command line

-`maast end_to_end --in-dir /path/to/directory/containing/genomes/reads/or/both --out-dir /path/Maast/output/`
+`maast end_to_end --in-dir /path/to/directory/containing/genomes/reads/or/both --out-dir /path/Maast/output/ --min-prev 0.9 --snp-freq 0.01`

 Note: